Astanga Yoga-A Great Contribution of Maharshi Patanjali

 History of Astanga Yoga

-Accoding to yoga history, Ashtanga yoga was recorded by the sage Vamana Rishi in the Yoga Korunta, an ancient manuscript.
+Accoding to yoga history, Astanga Yoga was recorded by the sage Vamana Rishi in the Yoga Korunta, an ancient manuscript.
 The text of the Yoga Korunta was imparted to Sri T. Krishnamacharya in the early 1900’s by his Guru Rama Mohan Brahmachari.
-Later the idea of Astanga yoga was passed down to Pattabhi Jois during the duration of his studies with Krishnamacharya.
+Later the idea of Astanga Yoga was passed down to Pattabhi Jois during the duration of his studies with Krishnamacharya.
 At last the system of Astanga yoga was transmitted to the modern world by Pattabhi Jois.

 Patanjali’s Astanga Yoga

-Niyama is the second step of Ashtanga yoga.
+Niyama is the second step of Astanga Yoga.
 Maharshi Patanjali identified Shouch, Santosh, Tapa, Swadhyaya and Ishwar Pranidhan- these five categories of Niyama.

 Asana means to be settled with steady and happiness.
 Various types of postures that are practised to keep the body healthy and stable are called Asana.
 Asana results in firm, healthy and light body.
 The practice of Asana creates mental balance.
 Asana results in body and mind coordination.
 A yogi conquers the body by practising Asana and builds it as the carrier of the soul.
 There are different types of Asana, e.g, Padmasana, Sukhasana, Gomukhasana, Halasana etc. Through the practice of Asana, a yogi acquires the ability to immerse his body and mind in the thought of God.
 The practice of Asana is an important part of yoga.
 However, this Asan process needs to be taught from a guru or yogi.